yatesco/seafile-docs/deploy_pro/roles_permissions.md

 In version 6.0, we support 10 permissions, more permissions will be added later.

+In version 6.1, we added a new permission `role_quota` which can be used to set quota for a certain role of users.
+For example, we can set the quota of employee to 100G by adding `'role_quota': '100g'`, and leave other role of users to the default quota.

 Seafile comes with two build-in roles `default` and `guest`, a default user is a normal user with permissions as followings:
 ```
     'default': {